Northern Germany in 1 Week

 Days 1, 2 & 3: Berlin

 When it comes to exploring the endlessly fascinating city of Berlin, 3 days is hardly enough, but even a short visit will provide you with an introduction and make you want to return.
-This itinerary presents different options from the Berlin itineraries in the 1-week and 2-week itineraries above; have a look at those, too, for more ideas on how to spend your 2 days.

 On one of your 3 Berlin days, you’ll want to make a stop at the iconic Brandenburger Tor (Brandenburg Gate) and nearby Reichstag, where you can ascend to the glass dome for a great view of the city.
 Afterwards, art lovers should allow at least 2 hours to visit the European masterworks on display in the Gemäldegalerie (Painting Gallery) in the Kulturforum complex.
 You probably won’t have time to visit all five museums comprising Berlin’s Museumsinsel (Museum Island), so concentrate on two of them: the Neues Museum, with its superlative collection of Egyptian antiquities and the 2,500-year-old bust of Queen Nefertiti, one of Berlin’s greatest treasures; and the Pergamon Museum, with its famous Greek altars, Roman city gates, and Babylonian processional walls.
-(Note: The Pergamon is being renovated through the end of 2018; go to its website before heading over to see what is currently open to visitors.)
+(Note: The Pergamon is being renovated until 2023; go to its website before heading over to see what is currently open to visitors.)

 Day 4: Day Trip to Potsdam